WHAT WE'RE SPINNING

 Perfume Genius

-We've been giant fans of Perfume Genius, the moniker of Seattle-based artist Mike Hadreas, since the first two sparse and understated albums that mostly featured frail Mike, his piano and his TASCAM (at least in our imagination).
+We've been giant fans of Perfume Genius, the moniker of Seattle-based artist Mike Hadreas, since his first two sparse and understated albums that mostly featured frail Mike, his piano and his TASCAM (at least in our imagination).
 The production here, like the 4 or 5 albums before it, are anything but sparse pieces captured on a four track recorder.
 But while more glitter and pop/rock structures abound, they are still laden down with a sort of that Perfume Genius dark moodiness.
 So it still surprises us, as we belly up to the bar at the packed Fillmore before Hadreas and co. are about to take the stage, that so many people were here.
 We had a crew of seven, a mixure of old and new friends.
 We know how the old friends discovered the band (ahem, polishes fingernails on his shirt,) but how about the newbies?
 So we ask, "how long have you been Perfume Genius fans?
 A recent find or were you listening to his old dark, lo-fi slit-your-wrist albu..."
 Before we can finish the sentence, one of the girls blurts out - "oh the original dark early albums.
 Loved them.
 We constantly listened to them in college."
-While this might be Purfume Genius' most polished album to date--and we absolutely LOVE the collaboration with Aldus Harding here--if you're new to the band, we might suggest that you start with the first album.
+While this might be Purfume Genius' most polished album to date--and we absolutely LOVE the collaboration with Aldus Harding here--if you're new to the band, don't skip out on hitting up the back catalog.
 (Mar '25)

 Japanese Breakfast